 The Hot British V9 makes controlling the EQ easier than ever, using dials and switches.
 There are just two EQ dials on this device: low and high, but there’s also a contour control to adjust your overall tonal quality.

-Although there are just two EQ dials, this product also has a mid-boost switch and a top-end switch which takes you instantly from dark to normal to bright.
+Although there are just two EQ dials, this product also has a mid-boost switch and a top-end switch that takes you instantly from dark to normal to bright.

-There are level and drive controls, to determine how distorted your guitar sounds as well as how loud the output it, and there’s one foot-switch to turn it on or off to buffered bypass.
+There are level and drive controls to determine how distorted your guitar sounds as well as how loud the output is, and there’s a one-foot switch to turn it on or off to buffered bypass.

 Features: